arieees666/arieees666.github.io/README.md

  - March 8, 2021: `Learned new LFI techiniques, log poisoning from the archangel room.
 It was an easy privesc, I was able to identify a pathvar manipulation vuln.
 Didn't do heap, played a little bit of bsides sf ctf.`
  - March 9, 2021: `Did the bare minimum for tryhackme.
 Finally completed the fetusheap chall from OTA, which took quite a while but I learned a lot regarding fastbin techniques.`
  - March 10, 2021: `Had the chance to borrow my mom's laptop so I finished the overpass room on tryhackme using the vm i installed.
 Also got user on the script kiddie machine on htb but I'm struggling with privesc.
 Did some htb pwn, no heap today :(`
+ - March 11, 2021: `Bare minimum for tryhackme, spent most of my night debugging + studying bad grades from HTB which I eventually flagged.
+Pretty tricky yet fun, will do a writeup later.`